giladaya/skip-tracer/README.md

 # Skip Tracer
-A draw-by-tracing web app for kids.
+A step-by-step drawing web app for kids.

 # Usage
 This app is intended to be used on tablets because of their large screens.